Joya Sengupta, Senior Director of Instructional Media Services (617-495-6973) firstname.lastname@example.org

 The Assistive Technology Center (ATC) provides assistance for students requiring accessible education and who need technological solutions.
 The department of Instructional Media Services consists of three divisions -- the Media Production Center, Hauser Studio, andMedia & Technology Services -- that provide multimedia resources for graduate and undergraduate course instruction within the Faculty of Arts and Sciences (FAS).
 The Language Center supports language instruction with a variety of multimedia resources.
 Piano Technical Services cares for the 200+ FAS pianos.

 The Assistive Technology Center (ATC) serves students with disabilities requiring technical solutions to access course materials.
-The ATC also demonstrates adaptive technologies for members of the Harvard community.
-Students must be registered with the Accessible Education Office (AEO) before receiving services.
+The ATC also demonstrates assistive technologies for members of the Harvard community.
+Students must be registered with the Accessible Education Office (AEO) or their graduate school's local disability coordinator before receiving services.
 (See Students Requiring Accessible Education.)
-For more information, see the AEO website.
+For more information, please see the AEO website.